mikeblum/scry.quest/README.md

-# 🔮 scry.quest 🐉
+# 🔮 scry.quest 🔮

-*"In the depths of arcane knowledge lies wisdom beyond mortal comprehension..."*
+Welcome, brave adventurer, to **scry.quest** - an AI-powered dungeon master that scrys the depths of Dungeons and Dungeons & Dragons ™️ lore!

-Welcome, brave adventurer, to **scry.quest** - an AI-powered dungeon master that scrys the depths of RPG lore! ⚔️ Like a wise sage poring over ancient tomes, this digital oracle aids adventurers in their most perilous sessions, wielding the complete System Reference Document as its spellbook. 📚✨
+📖 This grimoire aids adventurers in their most perilous sessions, wielding the complete System Reference Document [SRD CC v5.2.1](https://media.dndbeyond.com/compendium-images/srd/5.2/SRD_CC_v5.2.1.pdf) as its spellbook. 📚✨

 ## ⚡ What Magic Awaits ⚡